Futsch1/asn1editor/README.md

 ASN.1 specifications and read and write encoded data.

 The controller part of the editor is written independently of the used GUI framework.
-A view implementation with wxPython is provided and can be started by running wxEditor.
+A view implementation with wxPython is provided.

 ## Features